-As also described in the above article, one of the most common causes for long-term knee pain is age-associated damage to certain parts of the knee such as the articular cartilage that acts as a cushion between the upper and the lower bone.
+There are several common causes that result in long-term knee pain.
+One of the most common causes of long-term knee pain is age-related damage to certain parts of the knee, to include but not limited to the articular cartilage that acts as a cushion between the upper and lower bone.

-According to the estimates available with WHO, it is estimated that nearly 10-12 percent people above 60-65 years of age suffer from some degree of knee arthritis.
+According to WHO statistics, it is estimated that nearly 10-12 percent of people above 60-65 years of age suffer from some degree of knee arthritis.

-It is quite understandable that no one would prefer to undergo an advanced and aggressive treatment option such as a knee replacement surgery unless no other option is left.
+There are some home remedies that can be followed to minimize knee pain and prevent further damage.
+It is understandable that many prefer to not undergo an advanced treatment option, such as a knee replacement surgery unless there is no other option.

-Key to managing arthritis is to recognize that even though the condition may not be fully curable or reversible, simple options can still provide the benefits.
+In managing arthritis, even though the condition may not be fully curable or reversible, there exist simple options that can still provide some benefit.

 1. Weight loss

-It is proven by medical research that weight loss achieved through diet control and moderate exercise can slow down the damage to the articular cartilage.
-We have covered the available medical evidence in this article below.
+Furthermore, medical research has proven that weight loss through diet control and moderate exercise can slow down damage to the articular cartilage.

-Switching to high fiber plant-based foods and cutting down on calories by reducing normal carbohydrate-rich foods such as rice, and performing exercises that help burn the calories as well as increase the metabolic rate can help with weight loss.
+Switching to high fiber plant-based foods and cutting down on calories by reducing normal carbohydrate-rich foods such as rice can help with weight loss, as well as increasing your metabolic rate through regular exercise.

-The complex anatomy of the knee joint means many different tissues work together to make movement possible.
-Certain exercises that help to strengthen muscles such as the hamstring and quadriceps help in reducing the pressure on the knee joint.
+The complex nature of the knee joint means many different tissues work together to make movement possible.
+Certain exercises that strengthen muscles such as the hamstring and quadriceps help in reducing the pressure on the knee joint.